LouenPottier/linkedin-bullshit-detector/README.md

 ### In-browser (recommended)

-Once you've labeled posts in Collect mode, click **🔁 Réentraîner le modèle** in the popup.
+Once you've labeled posts in Collect mode, click **🔁 Retrain** in the popup.
 The extension will:

 1. Recompute TF-IDF weights (IDF) from your labeled corpus
 2. Refit the StandardScaler on your numeric features
-3. Solve Ridge analytically — same result as `sklearn.Ridge`, no approximation
+3. Solve Ridge analytically
 4. Report a validation MAE on a held-out 20% split (deterministic, stable across runs)
 5. Retrain on 100% of your data and save the model to `chrome.storage.local`

 The regularization strength (alpha) is chosen automatically based on dataset size.
-The model activates immediately — no reload needed.
+The model activates immediately, no reload needed.

 At least 20 labeled posts are required to retrain; 50+ are recommended for reliable results.

 ### From scratch with Python (for reproducibility)

-`train.py` generates the bootstrap `tfidf_vocab.json` — the fixed vocabulary, initial IDF weights, and baseline Ridge coefficients.
+`train.py` generates the bootstrap `tfidf_vocab.json` the fixed vocabulary, initial IDF weights, and baseline Ridge coefficients.
 It is kept in the repo so the full pipeline can be reproduced from scratch.

 ```bash
 pip install scikit-learn skl2onnx
 python train.py your_dataset.json
 ```

 This overwrites `tfidf_vocab.json`.
 Reload the extension in Chrome to apply.
-Under normal use, you don't need to run this — the in-browser retraining handles everything.
+Under normal use you don't need to run this, the in-browser retraining handles everything.

----

-## Roadmap

-- [x] Rule-based auto-scoring (heuristic baseline)
-- [x] Manual rating widget + local storage
-- [x] JSON export
-- [x] Bootstrap model: Ridge Regression trained with scikit-learn
-- [x] In-browser inference — no server required
-- [x] In-browser retraining — IDF + scaler + Ridge, analytically exact
-- [x] Deterministic train/val split stable across dataset updates
-- [x] Adaptive regularization based on dataset size
-- [x] Filter mode: sponsored post hiding, silent mode
-- [ ] Collect 300+ labeled posts and retrain for improved accuracy
-- [ ] Explore stronger architectures (gradient boosting, sentence embeddings) as the dataset grows

 ---